Dung Nguyen

 Institute for Basic Science

-My focus lies in condensed matter theory, with particular emphasis on the novel topological and geometrical aspects of strongly correlated systems and topological phases of matter.
-My primary research centres on understanding the collective behaviour of electrons in the fractional quantum Hall (FQH) effect.
-Notably, I proposed an effective field theory of gravitons in various FQH states and introduced an experimental setup that successfully verified the presence of gravitons in the Laughlin state.
-In recent work, I studied vortex crystals in rotating superfluids using fracton-elastic duality and non-commutative field theory.
-This exploration included quantum melting scenarios and the fractonic nature of topological excitations.
-I also applied symmetric tensor gauge theory to analyse skyrmion systems in ferromagnets and used higher-form symmetry to investigate topological phase transitions in lattice quantum models.
-Expanding my research scope, I have explored the electromagnetism of twisted materials through effective field theory formalism.
+Dung Nguyen is engaged in research within the field of condensed matter theory, with a particular emphasis on the novel topological and geometrical aspects of strongly correlated systems and topological phases of matter.
+His primary work centres on elucidating the collective behaviour of electrons in the fractional quantum Hall (FQH) effect.
+Notably, he proposed an effective field theory of gravitons for various FQH states and devised an experimental setup that confirmed the presence of gravitons in the Laughlin state.
+In recent studies, Nguyen explored vortex crystals in rotating superfluids using fracton-elastic duality and non-commutative field theory—an investigation that encompassed quantum melting phenomena and the fractonic nature of topological excitations.
+He has also applied symmetric tensor gauge theory to the analysis of skyrmion systems in ferromagnets and employed higher-form symmetry in the study of topological phase transitions in lattice quantum models.
+Expanding the scope of his research, Nguyen examined the electromagnetism

 banner